PrecisionEnvironmentalHealth/dlmtree_paper_supplement_code/README.md

 Supplemental code for the paper:

-Seongwon Im and Ander Wilson and Daniel Mork (2025).
+Seongwon Im, Ander Wilson and Daniel Mork (2025).
 Structured Bayesian Regression Tree Models for Estimating Distributed Lag Effects: The R Package dlmtree. [arXiv:2504.18452](https://arxiv.org/abs/2504.18452).

 The two files are the code for the supplement and the code included in the main text.